-The Ministry of Foreign Affairs of Japan and the Japan International Cooperation Center (JICE) have partnered with Northwestern University to bring 23 economics and political science students on a free trip to Japan during Northwestern’s spring break.
-This trip is part of a larger project by the Ministry of Foreign Affairs of Japan called “Japan’s Friendship Ties Programs,” which organizes people-people exchanges between Japan and countries around the world.
-The goal of this trip is to promote a global understanding of Japan’s economy, society, history, diverse culture, politics, and diplomatic relations among Northwestern students with no prior background in Japan.
+The Ministry of Foreign Affairs of Japan and the Japan International Cooperation Center (JICE) partnered with Northwestern University and brought 23 economics and political science students on a free trip to Japan during Northwestern’s spring break.
+This trip was part of a larger project by the Ministry of Foreign Affairs of Japan called “Japan’s Friendship Ties Programs,” which organizes people-people exchanges between Japan and countries around the world.
+The goal of this trip was to promote a global understanding of Japan’s economy, society, history, diverse culture, politics, and diplomatic relations among Northwestern students with no prior background in Japan.

-- Attend lectures on Japanese politics, society, history, and diplomatic relations to gain a deeper understanding of Japan and its current strategies on policies.
+- Students attended lectures on Japanese politics, society, history, and diplomatic relations to gain a deeper understanding of Japan and its current strategies on policies.

-- Visit a variety of educational and cultural sites, including education and research institutions, high-tech and traditional industries, fine arts and traditional crafts exhibitions, cultural heritage sites, and local government offices.
+- Students visited a variety of educational and cultural sites, including education and research institutions, high-tech and traditional industries, fine arts and traditional crafts exhibitions, cultural heritage sites, and local government offices.

-- Participate in homestays and home-visits with Japanese families.
+- Students participated in homestays and home-visits with Japanese families.